 Collateral-free loans are also popularly known as unsecured loans.
 However, there are no loans that are truly unsecured.
 Although you may not be putting up an asset as collateral in this type of loan, your loan is secured in other ways such as a personal guarantee or a blanket lien.

 A personal guarantee is a form of security, where you as an individual take responsibility for your business’s debt in case of default.
-A blanket lien on the other hand gives the lender the right to seize any of your assets in the event of nonpayment.
+A blanket lien, on the other hand, gives the lender the right to seize any of your assets in the event of nonpayment.
 When you take out collateral-free loans blanket liens may be placed on your business even without your knowledge.
 So the truth is that all loans are secured in some form.
 However, if what you’re looking for is a loan that provides the funds you need, without having to pledge an asset/property, consider these options:

 These loans are very affordable and as good as traditional bank loans.
 But not all SBA loans are collateral-free loans.
 There are some loans under the SBA program which require collateral.
 But SBA’s 7(a) loan is what you should be looking at.
-This program provides collateral-free loans which are most suitable for small business needs.
+This program provides collateral-free loans that are most suitable for small business needs.

 Although it is not so easy to qualify for SBA loans given its tough eligibility criteria and credit score requirement, this is one option you should consider before you look for loans elsewhere.
 Another downside to SBA loans is that the processing time is usually long, and may not be the right choice if you’re in urgent need of funds.